nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

     -h|--help
 ```

-- i think the project should be broken into 2 parts
+- i think the project should be broken into 3 parts
+  - in order of dependencies:
+  - console utility (collection of scripts)
+  - graph query language
   - graph browser, linker, editor, git workflow
-  - console utility (collection of scripts)

 ` zet/20221006032546/README.md `